fsr/python-lessons/_exercises/persistence.md

 ## Save some contacts.

 ### Step 1
 In __More objects!__ you wrote a rudimentary contact manager.
-Time to create a litte generator around it.
+Time to create a litte generator around it to automatically fill it with some dummy data.

+Load [this](../misc/contactdata.json) (Rightclick -> Download Linked File) JSON file to get a list of first- and lastnames.
-Use the builtin module `random`[^random] to pick one element from a list of names, mails,..
+Use the builtin module `random`[^random] to pick one element from those lists of names.
+The mail-address should be `firstname.lastname@python.course`.

 ### Step 2
 Now write a script that generates about 20 contacts and dumps them via JSON.

 ### Step 3
-If there is already a JSON file load it, add 3 more contacts and dump it again.
+If there is already a JSON file, load it, add 3 more contacts and dump it again.

-Test your script
+Test your script.

 [^random]:
     You should initialize the random with `random.seed()` and get an `randint` in a certain range.